 - Meet with a high school counselor and complete the Enrollment Verification Form included in the Enrollment Packet.

 - Bring the completed Enrollment Packet and a copy of your test scores to your advising / registration appointment.
+All students must have a registration appointments.
+Unfortunately, we are unable at this time to accommodate new student registration walk-ins.

 - Attend the mandatory Running Start Orientation.